Educational Studies

 Degrees.
 Earned Bachelor’s degree or Master’s degree in areas of concentration or closely related area from an accredited college or university.
 Students with bachelor’s or master’s degrees in unrelated areas, but with clear evidence of experiences and/or credentials appropriate to the degree and a specific area of concentration may be accepted.

 Minimum Grade Point Average (GPA).
-Successful applicants must have at least a cumulative GPAs of 3.0 (on a 4.0 scale) from their undergraduate coursework and 3.2 (on a 4.0 scale) from previous graduate work.
+Successful applicants must have at least a cumulative GPA of 3.0 (on a 4.0 scale) from their undergraduate coursework and 3.2 (on a 4.0 scale) from previous graduate work.

 Graduate Record Examination (GRE).
 Graduate Record Examination (GRE) is optional.
 It can be submitted as part of the holistic review of your application, but is not required.